scionproto/scion/doc/cryptography/trc.rst

 - The ``noTrustReset`` field MUST NOT change.
 - There MUST only be votes cast that are authenticated by **Sensitive Voting Certificates** or **Regular Voting Certificates** present in the predecessor TRC.
-This means, the ``votes`` sequence MUST only contain indicies of the **Sensitive Voting Certificates** or **Regular Voting Certificates**.
+This means, the ``votes`` sequence MUST only contain indices of the **Sensitive Voting Certificates** or **Regular Voting Certificates**.
 - The number of votes MUST be greater than or equal to the ``votingQuorum`` of the predecessor TRC.